james-gould/azure-keyvault-emulator/README.md

     .AddAzureKeyVault(keyVaultServiceName)
     .RunAsEmulator(); // Add this line

-// OR directly add the emulator as a resource, no configuration required var keyVault = builder.AddAzureKeyVaultEmulator(keyVaultServiceName);
+// Or directly add the emulator as a resource, no configuration required var keyVault = builder.AddAzureKeyVaultEmulator(keyVaultServiceName);

 var webApi = builder